-Generally speaking, the Company designs its compensation programs such that there is a correlation between level of position and degree of risk in compensation.
-Based on that guiding principle, the Company's more senior executives with the highest levels of responsibility and accountability have a higher percentage of their total potential remuneration at risk, i.e., incentive and equity compensation, than do employees with lower levels of responsibility and accountability.
-This means that a higher proportion of their total potential compensation is based upon variable incentive pay and equity compensation, than is the case with the Company's employees with lower levels of responsibility and accountability.
+The Company designs its compensation programs such that there is a correlation between level of position and degree of risk in compensation.
+Based on that guiding principle, the Company's more senior executives with the highest levels of responsibility and accountability have a higher percentage of their total potential remuneration at risk, i.e., cash bonus and equity compensation, than do employees with lower levels of responsibility and accountability.
+This means that a higher proportion of their total potential compensation is based upon variable elements (namely, performance-based cash bonuses and equity grants), than is the case with the Company's employees with lower levels of responsibility and accountability.